 The WCCF administers both Endowed (Permanent) and Non-Endowed (Non-Permanent) component funds for donors and the community.

 The minimum amount to create a permanent fund is $25,000, which may be initiated with a $5,000 contribution with the remaining $20,000 contributed over a five year period.
 There is no fee to create a permanent fund.
-The WCCF charges an annual management fee of 2% to permanent funds, which is assessed quarterly and based upon the average fair market value of the fund over the previous three months.
+The WCCF charges an annual management fee of 2% to permanent funds, which is assessed monthly based upon the average fair market value of the fund.
 Component funds may be created during a donor’s lifetime or by bequest.

 Donors may establish permanent component funds as follows:

 Discretionary Funds – support the changing and emerging needs of the community.
 The annual distribution decision is entrusted to the WCCF Board of Trustees.
-Discretionary funds are used to support charitable projects benefiting Washington County in the areas of the arts & humanities, community improvement, education, environment & animal welfare, health & fitness, human needs and religion & faith-based.
+Discretionary funds are used to support charitable projects benefiting Washington County in the areas of the arts & humanities, community improvement & economic development, education, environment & animal welfare, health & fitness, human needs and religion & faith-based.